What Does Protein Do and What Are Its Health Benefits?

 6. Helps lower blood pressure

 Hypertension, or high blood pressure (BP), puts you at risk for heart disease and stroke, which are the leading causes of death globally.
-Taking measures to lower your BP if it’s high includes lifestyle factors like your diet and specifically eating enough protein.
-Research shows that a protein-rich diet is linked to lowering both systolic blood pressure (the top number of your BP reading) by 1.4 mmHg and diastolic blood pressure (the bottom number) by 3.5 mmHg in people with hypertension.
-(9)
+Taking measures to lower your BP if it’s high include lifestyle factors like your diet and specifically eating enough protein.
+Research shows that a protein-rich diet is linked to lowering both systolic blood pressure (the top number of your BP reading) by 1.4 mmHg and diastolic blood pressure (the bottom number) by 3.5 mmHg in people with hypertension.10

 7. Helps lower cholesterol

 Swapping some of the carbs in your diet for protein may have favourable effects on your cholesterol levels.
-In fact, eating a healthy protein-rich diet is associated with lowering low-density lipoprotein (LDL), which is your “bad” cholesterol, as well as decreasing triglycerides.
-(10) Having high LDL and triglyceride levels are linked to a higher risk of heart disease.
+In fact, eating a healthy protein-rich diet is associated with lowering low-density lipoprotein (LDL), which is your “bad” cholesterol, as well as decreasing triglycerides.11 High LDL and triglyceride levels are linked to a higher risk of heart disease.

 A final note from Lingo

-Eating enough protein is essential for so many processes in your body, including building and maintaining lean muscle, controlling cravings and appetite, balancing blood glucose levels, revving your metabolism, and supporting bone and heart health.
+Eating enough protein is essential for so many processes in your body, including building and maintaining lean muscle, controlling cravings and appetite, revving your metabolism, supporting bone and ageing heart health, and balancing glucose levels .
+Using a device like Lingo can give you a window into your individual glucose response to foods and help you make healthier choices to manage your glucose.

 Not only do you need to eat enough protein, but it’s also recommended to diversify your sources.
 Including a mix of different proteins — such as beans, tofu, dairy, animal meats and poultry, seafood, legumes, and whole grains — can help you get all your amino acids to support your whole-body health.